Lemoncode/redux-by-sample/11 Testing_Jest/readme.md

 - [jest](https://github.com/facebook/jest): JavaScript Testing library with runner, assertion, mocks, etc.
 - [@types/jest](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/df38f202a0185eadfb6012e47dd91f8975eb6151/types/jest): Typings for jest.
-- [typescript-babel-jest](https://github.com/lozinsky/typescript-babel-jest): A preprocessor with sourcemap support to help use Typescript(ES6) -> Babel(ES5) and Jest.
+- [ts-jest](https://github.com/kulshekhar/ts-jest): A preprocessor with sourcemap support to help use Typescript with Jest.
 - [react-test-renderer](https://www.npmjs.com/package/react-test-renderer): provides an experimental React renderer that can be used to render React components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
 - [@types/react-test-renderer](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/df38f202a0185eadfb6012e47dd91f8975eb6151/types/react-test-renderer): Typings for react-test-renderer.
 - [deep-freeze](https://github.com/substack/deep-freeze): To ensure immutability of the reducers.